 The Office of Graduate Marketing and Recruitment understands the importance of having a solid plan for marketing your department and graduate offerings in order to recruit new students.
 As a result, we currently utilize a variety of digital and traditional marketing options that seek to promote both the graduate school as a whole and our programs individually.

-Some of the platforms we use currently are: Google Adwords (search/display/international), GradSchools.com, social media ads and unpaid content (Facebook, Twitter and LinkedIn), and more.
-In addition, GRE mail lists are available for purchasing, and we can also help you develop and update your departmental website as well as organize professional photography to take place within your program.
+Some of the platforms we use currently are: Google Adwords (search and display), social media ads and unpaid content (Facebook, Twitter, and LinkedIn), Pandora Internet radio, and more.
+In addition, GRE and TOEFL mail lists are available for purchasing, and we can also help you develop and update your departmental website as well as organize professional photography to take place within your program.

 In addition to our marketing efforts above, we also offer funding for program-specific marketing initiatives.
 Each summer, we send a marketing funding request form to all graduate coordinators with instructions on how to request and process funding.